 Level 3 – Intermediate care needs

 If you’ve already had an assessment with ACAT, then you’ll know the costs of in home care that you can cover with your subsidy.
 To discuss your home care options, please call 1300 733 510 or get in touch with our team.

 If you aren’t sure about your eligibility for government subsidised aged care services, book a free assessment with My Aged Care on 1800 200 422.

-What types of services do KinCare offer retired Australians?
+What types of services do KinCare offer older Australians?

 If you are looking for more specific information, please visit the Aged Care page now.